Garofalo/D-D-Encounter-Builder/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Find and use external api
 - Render data on page
-- Allow user to choose favorites
+- Allow user to view statistics of a monster
+- Break the search down from 1086 options using multiple selectors

 #### PostMVP

-*These are examples only.
-Replace with your own Post-MVP features.*
+- Add second screen

-- Add second API
+- Add second toolbar
-- Use local storage to save user favorites
+- Allow for comparison vs party composition

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

 You are **responsible** for scheduling time with your squad to seek approval for each deliverable by the end of the corresponding day, excluding `Saturday` and `Sunday`.